Business Management

 Lecture content:

-In an environment coined by transformation and change, businesses are confront-ed with crises induced internally and externally that require restructuring and turnaround processes to strengthen the businesses` resilience.
+In an environment shaped by transformation and change, businesses are confronted with crises induced internally and externally that require restructuring and turnaround processes to strengthen their resilience.
 This course provides insights into the field of corporate restructuring as well as crisis and turnaround management.
 It discusses the progression and dynamics of corporate crises, highlights legal framework conditions, and explores management methods to deal with and prevent crises and increase corporate resilience.
-In detail, the course addresses the following aspects: - Crisis typologies and progression, causes for and symptoms of crises - Managerial and legal definitions of corporate crises - Delimiting crises, turnaround, risk and restructuring management - Extrajudicial turnaround processes / Workout - Judicial turnaround processes - Turnaround process, restructuring process - Early warning systems
+Specifically, the course addresses the following aspects: - crisis typologies and progression, causes for and symptoms of crises - managerial and legal definitions of corporate crises - delimiting crises, turnaround, risk and restructuring management - extrajudicial turnaround processes / workout - judicial turnaround processes - turnaround process, restructuring process - early warning systems

 Learning Outcomes:

-Upon completing this course, alumni possess profound insights into the problems, risks and challenges of corporate crises and insolvency.
-Apart from legal principles and framework conditions relevant for insolvency cases, they have a solid understanding of crisis, turnaround and restructuring management from a business management point of view and are aware of the dynamics of these processes.
-They are familiar with the progression, methods and tools of turnaround and restructuring management and know how to apply these in an increasingly transforming and uncertain business environment to preserve and strengthen corporate resilience.
-Assuming a holistic perspective, they are able to assess the challenges and effects restructuring and turnaround activities can have on involved stakeholders and are aware of the interplay of short-term, as well as long-term, and sustainable restructuring activities.
-According to the situation at hand, they can apply methods of proactive crisis management that, to prevent insolvency, aim for the early detection and avoidance of corporate crises.
+Upon completion of this course students will: - possess profound insights into the problems, risks and challenges of corporate crises and insolvency; - have gained a solid understanding of legal principles and framework conditions relevant for insolvency cases, as well as of crisis, turnaround, and restructuring management from a business management point of view, and of the dynamics of these processes; - be familiar with the progression, methods, and tools of turnaround and restructuring management and know how to apply these in an increasingly transforming and uncertain business environment to preserve and strengthen corporate resilience; - have gained a holistic perspective, with the ability to assess the challenges and effects that restructuring and turnaround activities can have on stakeholders; - be aware of the interplay of short-term, long-term, and sustainable restructuring activities; and - be able to apply methods of proactive crisis management according to the situation at hand that, to prevent insolvency, aim for early detection and avoidance of corporate crises.

 Superior module: